mfoo/mfoot.com/source/_posts/2013-01-27-light-painting-with-the-raspberry-pi.markdown

 {% img right /images/rpi-light-painting-screenshot.png 232 412 'Android Screenshot' 'A screenshot of the web app from an Android device' %}

-The Rasperry Pi runs a small Python application written using the [web.py](http://webpy.org/) framework.
+The Raspberry Pi runs a small Python application written using the [web.py](http://webpy.org/) framework.
 It uses [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for style, layout, and responsive design, and the [RPi.GPIO](http://pypi.python.org/pypi/RPi.GPIO/) Python module for